If you could address only one nutrient deficiency in most cases of nutrient-deficiency hair loss, the answer is usually: iron (Scalp Care & Routine).

 Extremely sensitive to oxygen supply

 When iron is insufficient, the body instinctively prioritizes critical systems first.
-Hair is almost never on the top priority list.
+Hair is almost never on the top priority list (Protein: Raw Material for Hair Growth).

-Hemoglobin (Hb) indicates current anemia status, while ferritin reflects whether the body has reserve capacity.
+Hemoglobin (Hb) indicates current anemia status, while ferritin represents iron storage and reserve capacity.

-In nutrient-deficiency hair loss, issues usually arise before anemia develops, at a stage where the body is already trimming “non-essential spending,” and hair is among the first things affected.
+In nutrient-deficiency hair loss, the problem usually occurs before anemia develops, at a stage where the body is already trimming “non-essential spending,” and hair is one of the first things affected.

 Iron deficiency does not always cause immediate hair shedding.
-Typical effects include:
+Its typical effects include:

 Hair follicles enter the resting phase earlier